Scale-relativistic corrections to the muon anomalous magnetic moment

 Recall that the principle of relativity, which was up to now applied, in current theories of relativity, to origin, orientation and motion transformations of the coordinate system, has been extended to apply also to scale transformations of the measurement resolution, which is added to the variables that characterize its (relative) state \cite{Nottale1989,Nottale1992,Nottale1993,Nottale2011}.

-The scale relativity theory is the general framework built from this first principle \cite{Nottale1993,Nottale2011}, including the construction of new scale laws of log-Lorentzian form \cite{Nottale1992}, a geometric foundation of quantum mechanics \cite{Nottale2007} and of gauge fields \cite{Nottale2006} in terms of a nondifferentiable and continuous (therefore fractal) space-time, and the suggestion of the possibility of a new macroscopic quantum-type mechanics (based on a constant different from $\hbar$ and relevant to chaotic systems beyond their horizon of predictability and to turbulence) \cite{Nottale1993,Nottale1996,Nottale1997,Auffray2008,Nottale2008,Turner2015,Nottale2018}.
+The scale-relativity theory is the general framework built from this first principle \cite{Nottale1993,Nottale2011}, including the construction of new scale laws of log-Lorentzian form \cite{Nottale1992}, a geometric foundation of quantum mechanics \cite{Nottale2007} and of gauge fields \cite{Nottale2006} in terms of a nondifferentiable and continuous fractal space-time whose geodesics define wave functions, and the suggestion of the possibility of a new macroscopic quantum-type mechanics (based on a constant different from $\hbar$ and relevant to chaotic systems beyond their horizon of predictability and to turbulence) \cite{Nottale1993,Nottale1996,Nottale1997,Auffray2008,Nottale2008,Turner2015,Nottale2018}.

-Here we are concerned with only the log-Lorentzian scale laws aspect of the theory, specifically, with the fact that inverse length scales and mass scales, which are identical in standard quantum mechanics (QM), become different in the SSR framework.
+Here we are concerned with only the log-Lorentzian scale laws aspect of the theory, specifically, with the fact that inverse length-scales and mass-scales, which are identical in standard quantum mechanics (QM), become different in the SSR framework.

+We have mathematically proved \cite{Nottale1992}, \cite[Chapt.~6]{Nottale1993}, \cite[Chapt.~4.4]{Nottale2011} that the general solution to the special relativity problem (i.e., find the linear laws of transformations which come under the principle of relativity) is, as well for motion as for scales, the Lorentz transformation.
+This proof is based on only two axioms, internality of the composition law and reflection invariance, which are both expressions of the only principle of relativity.
+We know since Poincar\'e and Einstein that the special relativity law of composition of two velocities $u$ and $v$ writes $w={(u+v)}/{(1+u \, v / c^2)}$.
+In the same way, the general law of composition of length-scale ratios, $r \to r'= \rho \times r$, writes in special scale-relativity theory $\Ws={(\Us+\Vs)}/{(1+\Us \Vs/\Cs^2)}$, where $\Us=\ln(r/\lambda)$, $\Vs=\ln \rho$ and $\Ws=\ln(r'/\lambda)$ and $\Cs$ is a constant whose meaning will be specified in the following.